Visitors, especially family, are important to the comfort and general well-being of our patients.

 COVID-19 Visitor Policy

-While masking requirement for those fully vaccinated has been lifted for outdoors and some indoor locations, please know that masking is still required at all times at all MaineGeneral facilities.
-Hospitals follow stricter requirements from state and federal regulators to prevent infection.
+Our most important goal is to protect the safety of our patients, visitors, staff and community.
+Please know that masking is required at all times at all MaineGeneral facilities.
+Hospitals follow strict requirements from state and federal regulators to prevent infection.
 Thank you for understanding.

 Some things that are not changing include: